dell/csm-docs/content/docs/secure/encryption/_index.md

 ## Kubernetes Worker Hosts Requirements

 - Each Kubernetes worker host should have SSH server running.
-- The server should have SSH public key authentication enabled for user *root*.
+- SSH server should have SSH public key authentication enabled for user *root*.
-- The server should remain running all the time whenever an application with an encrypted volume is running on the host.
+- SSH server should remain running all the time whenever an application with an encrypted volume is running on the host.
 > **NOTE:** Stopping the SSH server on the worker host makes any encrypted volume attached to this host [inaccessible](troubleshooting#ssh-stopped).
+- Each Kubernetes worker host should have commands `fusermount` and `mound.fuse`.
+They are pre-installed in most Linux distros.
+To install package *fuse* in Ubuntu/Debian run command similar to `apt install fuse`.
+To install package *fuse* in SUSE run command similar to `zypper install fuse`.